HarvardPL/formulog/README.md

 java -DdebugSmt -jar formulog.jar greeting.flg
 ```

+### Disclaimer

+We have not yet focused on the performance or scalability of the FormuLog
+runtime.
+We hope to improve it soon (most likely by integrating the language
+features of FormuLog into an existing Datalog implementation).
+Stay tuned!

 ## Writing FormuLog programs

 See the wiki on the GitHub repo for FormuLog documentation.